What the permissions do and how to configure them.

 What it looks like to have the Reviewer role enabled.

 Since you can see all content assigned to you as a Reviewer, we’ve added messaging to the course to let you know if it’s drafted, published, or made available only during a certain time frame.

 Image on the right: what a course page looks like for a user with the Reviewer role ticked.

-An instructor is a user who can log in to the admin portal and only have access to social learning, discussions and assignments.
+An instructor is a user who can log in to the admin portal and have access to social learning, discussions, assignments, group training and practical assessments.

 Instructors will be able to carry out the following actions:

 - Edit/delete their own comment